 Some common packaging materials are easily given an interesting new finish that lends itself to scale models and miniatures.
 Using an iron, a teflon ironing cloth or baking parchment, and a simple metal stencil, you can etch or emboss rigid sheet plastic packaging so it resembles etched glass in several scales.The finished product can be used for dollhouse windows or dishes, or other purposes where an etched glass or embossed design on thin material is needed.

 Bend Plastic Figures

 Simple plastic bending techniques are often needed to restore balance on collectible figures or model horses.
 The same technique will allow you to bend plastic figures into more useful poses.
-No special materials are needed but you do need to take care with shaping and cooling the plastic so it holds the correct position for your model.
+No special materials are needed, but you do need to take care of shaping and cooling the plastic so it holds the correct position for your model.